GeorgeRadev/nino/README.md

 - Start the application: **cargo run**
 - Open **http://localhost:8080/** to play with the environment

-to stop the application just tesrminate it (ctrl-c usually do the trick).
+to stop the application just terminate it (ctrl-c usually do the trick).
 to stop the db : **./db stop**